-- Some installers may remove earlier versions completely, including configuration files.
-Save any important configuration files! - On the other hand, other installers may not overwrite any existing configuration files, thinking you will want to do that.
-You may want to manually check your saved files against the newer versions to see if the improvements have merit, or whether there are new options that you may want to consider.
-There are a number of new features, but most won't be available unless these features are incorporated into your configuration somehow. - standard.action now only includes the enabled actions.
-Not all actions as before. - .
-Logging is off by default now.
-If you need logging, it can be turned on in the config file. - Three other config file settings are now off by default: enable-remote-toggle, enable-remote-http-toggle, and enable-edit-actions.
+- Note that some installers remove earlier versions completely, including configuration files, therefore you should really save any important configuration files! - On the other hand, other installers don't overwrite existing configuration files, thinking you will want to do that yourself. - standard.action now only includes the enabled actions.
+Not all actions as before. - In the default configuration only fatal errors are logged now.
+You can change that in the debug section of the configuration file.
+You may also want to enable more verbose logging until you verified that the new Privoxy version is working as expected. - Three other config file settings are now off by default: enable-remote-toggle, enable-remote-http-toggle, and enable-edit-actions.
 If you use or want these, you will need to explicitly enable them, and be aware of the security issues involved. - The "filter-client-headers" and "filter-server-headers" actions that were introduced with Privoxy 3.0.5 to apply content filters to the headers have been removed and replaced with new actions.
 See the What's New section above.